Only the Lonely: Development

 Instead, they recorded "Only the Lonely" themselves at RCA's Nashville studio, using the string section and doo-wop backing singers that had given "Uptown" such an impressive sound.
 But this time, sound engineer Bill Porter tried a completely new strategy: building the mix from the top down rather than from the bottom up, beginning with close-miked backing vocals in the foreground, and ending with the rhythm section soft in the background.
 This combination was to become Orbison's trademark sound.

 The recording also featured a falsetto note hit by Orbison that showcased a surprisingly powerful voice.
 According to biographer Alan Clayson, it "came not from his throat but deeper within".
-The song differed from the typical verse-chorus form structure of popular music of the time, building and falling to a climax, with emotional expression then rare for masculine performance.
+The song differed from the typical verse–chorus form structure of popular music of the time, building and falling to a climax, with emotional expression then rare for masculine performance.

-The single shot to number two on the Billboard Hot 100 and hit number one in the UK, Ireland and Australia.
-According to Orbison, he and Melson now began constructing songs with Orbison's voice in mind, specifically to showcase its range and power.
+The single shot to number 2 on the Billboard Hot 100, hit number 1 in the UK and was a Top 10 hit in a number of other countries.
+According to Orbison, he and Melson then began constructing songs with Orbison's voice in mind, specifically to showcase its range and power.
 He told Rolling Stone in 1988, "I liked the sound of [my voice].
 I liked making it sing, making the voice ring, and I just kept doing it.
 And I think that somewhere between the time of "Ooby Dooby" and "Only the Lonely", it kind of turned into a good voice."
 Instantly Orbison was in high demand.
-He appeared on American Bandstand and toured the U.S. for three months non-stop with Patsy Cline.
+He appeared on American Bandstand and toured the U.S. for three months with Patsy Cline.
 When Presley heard "Only the Lonely" for the first time, the song he had turned down, he bought a box of the records to give out to his friends.